ACADEMIC SPECIALS

 Specials

-Manheim Christian Day School provides students with a well-rounded curriculum that helps to foster the God-given gifts and talents of each student.
-In addition to the daily core classes, we offer deeper learning opportunities in a variety of “specials” and extra-curricular activities throughout their time at MCDS.
-The specials offered are Art, Computer, Library, Music, and Health and Physical Education.
+Manheim Christian School provides students with a well-rounded curriculum that helps to foster the God-given gifts and talents of each student.
+In addition to the daily core classes, we offer deeper learning opportunities in a variety of “specials” and extra-curricular activities throughout their time at MCS.
+The specials offered are Art, Tech, Library, Music, Health & Physical Education, and SEAL (Social Emotional Academic Learning).

 Primary